The Frau Erica Project

 - [n.]
 Literally “Slovenly Peter,” a book of cautionary tales for children by Dr. Heinrich Hoffmann, also the title of the main cautionary tale in the book.
 Described by the author as “lustige Geschichten und drollige Bilder für Kinder von 3–6 Jahren” (amusing stories and comical pictures for children from 3 to 6 years of age), Streuwwelpeter was the gruesome stuff of nightmares.
-In one story, a little boy, forbidden to suck his thumb while his mother was out on an errand, can’t help himself and starts the Daumenlutschen (thumb sucking) as soon as she leaves.
+In one story, a little boy, forbidden to suck his thumb while his mother was out on an errand, starts the Daumenlutschen (thumb sucking) as soon as she leaves.
 A tailor dashes in with a large scissors and chops off the child’s thumbs.
 A girl plays with matches and burns to death.
 A boy who refuses to eat his soup wastes away and dies.
 Slovenly Peter will not comb his hair or trim his nails and so becomes a social outcast.
 Third-generation Mueller parents were skittish about Streuwwelpeter even in English; some of them kept it away from their children.

 - Teepuff [TAY-puff]

 - [n.]
 A genteel flatulence associated with a ladies tea party and proper manners.
 Probably a Hedder-Mueller coinage from German Chicago in the 1890s.
 Die Leisen die da schleichen, vor denen mußt du weichen.